-- foo1 and foo3 are modified themselves
+- foo1 and foo3 are modified themselves.

-- foo2 and foo3 return a pointer to a modified function
+- foo2 and foo3 return a pointer to a modified function.

-- the functions foo3 and foo are identical.
+- The functions foo3 and foo are identical.

-Because the postfix syntax is more precise than the prefix syntax, it is recommended that, where possible, you make use of the postfix syntax when qualifying functions with ARM function modifiers.
+Because the postfix syntax is more precise than the prefix syntax, ARM recommends that, where possible, you make use of the postfix syntax when qualifying functions with ARM function modifiers.